Nergy101/blog/routes/blogs/renovate.md

 - Internal NuGet packages matching `My.Company` get a dedicated group: "My.Company package updates nuget".
 - Global auto‑merge is enabled (`automerge: true`) with merge commits (`automergeType: "pr"`, `automergeStrategy: "merge-commit"`).
 - Operational: runs on Azure DevOps (`platform: "azure"`), no PR rate limit (`prHourlyLimit: 0`), and common folders are ignored (`node_modules`, `bower_components`).
-- In total that should make 4 PRs, and everything that is not NPM/Nuget will be put in a 5th.
+- In total that should make 4-6 PRs at a time for the configured repository.

 Final tips: